| Important: As of April 9th, 2007, new websites will not be accepted to EUroute flight plan database.

 "general" interface that you could use to edit flight plans,

+only for the ones with errors.
+Q: What is "release"?
 A: EUroute is regularly updated with new features.
 Release is a

 variable that is set on a per-site basis (in your site_* file) that tells